tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-2.md

 ### II-B. Delegation & OLOO - "Objects Linked to Other Objects"
 In JavaScript, the prototype chain **links objects to other objects** - there are no classes in the language - not even in ES6, as we will see in the next chapter.

 The technique we have shown above uses *behavior delegation* to either extend or override state and behavior received from other objects.
-Objects *delegate* certain behavior to other objects, above,   `gasVehicle` *delegated* it's `move()` method to `vehicle`.
+Objects *delegate* certain behavior to other objects, above,   `gasVehicle` *delegated*  its `move()` method to `vehicle`.

 These posts are required reading:
 - https://stackoverflow.com/questions/29788181/kyle-simpsons-oloo-pattern-vs-prototype-design-pattern
 - https://github.com/getify/You-Dont-Know-JS/blob/master/this%20&%20object%20prototypes/ch6.md#delegation-theory

 ## III.
-Circle Sprites and Square Sprites
+Sprites & Circle Sprites

 Let's build a concrete example of OLOO by refactoring our "circle sprite factory" code to instead use a `sprite` object as a prototype object.
 This `sprite` object will inplement